MaxwellKendall/maxwellkendall.com/src/blog-posts/data-structures/overview.md

 ---
-title: Data Structures in JavaScript
+title: Data Structure Overview
 tags: cs fundamentals
 featuredImage: ../../images/fundamentals.png
 date: '2022-05-31'
 ---

 Data structures introduce performance minimums for specific actions and are often coupled to proven solutions to common programming tasks.
-Many such data structures occur natively within a given programming lanugage.
-In JavaScript, the array data type implements or substitues for the following.
+Many such data structures occur natively within a given programming language.
+In JavaScript, the array data type implements or substitutes for the following.

 ## Common Data Structures